Paul Stehlin: Military career

 Born in Hochfelden, Bas-Rhin, Stehlin spoke fluent German.
 He graduated from the French military academy in 1928.

 He was deputy air attaché in Berlin from 1935 to 1939, and took part in the Munich Conference.

 In the Second World War, he took part in the Norwegian campaign in 1940 and then commanded the III/6 Roussillon Fighter Group.

-He was captured by the Germans in 1941, but escaped to Africa.
+He was captured by Nazi Germany in 1941, but escaped to Africa.
 Initially stationed in Dakar (Fighter Group I/4), he then participated in the Anglo-American landing in North Africa and was liaison officer with the Allied air forces for General de Gaulle.

 Promoted to colonel in 1946, he was military attaché in London from 1947 to 1950.
 He was promoted to Air Brigadier General in 1950, and was, from 1952 to 1954, deputy chief of staff to René Pleven, Minister of National Defence.
 From 1954 to 1956, he was deputy head of the French delegation to the NATO standing group in Washington.
-Promoted to air division general in 1956, he became commander of the First Tactical Air Command and of the French Air Force in Germany.
+Promoted to air division general in 1956, he became commander of the First Tactical Air Command and of the French Air Force in West Germany.
 In 1958, he became, for a short period, deputy of the IV Allied Tactical Air Force.
 In 1959, he was appointed major general of the armed forces.
 In 1960, after being promoted to the rank of air force general, he succeeded Edmond Jouhaud as chief of staff of the air force.